gorkemgoknar/CarND-Advanced-Lane-Lines/project_report.md

 ![visualization_example](./writeup_media/visualization_example.JPG)

 The above plot was made using two helper function: `plot_warped_lane_regions` and `plot_lanes_on_undist`.
 These function are based on the code provided in the course notes, so will not be described in detail.
 The additional features is the feedback of dropped frame using `cv2.circle` and `cv2.text` on the top right corner of the original video frame.
 The output image from each helper function is assembled into subplot axes in the above figure using `gridspec.GridSpec` method.
+In the visualization windows, additional information is listed on the top-left of the frame.
+This include curvature of left lane marking, curvature of right lane marking and the offset of vehicle from the center of lane.
+The curvatures are report in meters.
+The center-offset is defined as the deviation of the vehicle from center of lane, measure positively toward the center of the road.
+The computed value (`center_offset = (0.5*(lx[-1]+rx[-1])-640)*xm_per_pix`) is displayed on the frame in meters.

 ------